p371k9/responsive-c-thulhu/README.md

 # responsive-c-thulhu
-Responsive C'thulhu - a cv-resume template
+Responsive C'thulhu - a fork of the one-page cv-resume template, found on the Web.
+All images base64-coded in the HTML.